 This assignment

 is completely optional.
+It is

 the most powerfully effective way I